 The gardeners who tend the quiet plots in Old Salem, a historic Moravian village in Winston-Salem, North Carolina, try to stay true to tradition.
 But the exact specifications of many of those traditions aren’t laid out in a manual.
 Just as the hardy pioneers who made this community more than 200 years ago adapted to their age and circumstances, so too have its modern tenders.
 And the tomato supports and bean tepees used in the gardens are good examples of the accommodation.

-While the gardeners haven’t traced the design and materials to the original gardens, the spare appearance and practicality of the structures suggests they would be comfortable there.
+While the gardeners haven’t traced the design and materials to the original gardens, the spare appearance and practicality of the structures suggest they would be comfortable there.

 |Lashing for gardeners

-Hoop cage and angled rails keep tomatoes corralled
+Hoop cages and angled rails keep tomatoes corralled

 The hoops come from wood used by the village’s basket makers, who split white oak into long flexible pieces that follow the grain of the wood.
 Those pieces, about ½ inch wide and ¼ inch thick, are formed into a circle and lashed with twine.
 The diameter of the hoops ranges from about 12 inches on the bottom level to about 18 inches on the top.